snss231/todolister/README.md

 Create todolists, add tasks to them.
 Refer back anytime and mark the tasks as completed when you're done.
 It's as intuitive as it gets!

+## Technical details for developers
 This app was made with React, with a Ruby on Rails backend.
+Material UI components were used in the frontend.